 Michael has been a solicitor specialising in property law at Buckles Solicitors LLP since 1994.
 From 1997 – 2012 he served on the firm’s Management Board, with a particular focus on IT issues, before undertaking further academic study as the firm expanded to qualify in 2015 as Notary Public, enabling him to expand his portfolio to deal with documentation relating to international transactions.

 Angie Morris – Curriculum & Quality Committee

-Angie joined the Axiom Board in May 2016.
+Angie joined the Axiom Board in May 2016 and following the Axiom merger with the Longhurst Group is a main Board and Committee member.
 She has provided consultancy services to public sector organisations and charities and has extensive experience of working in the NHS and in Local Authorities.
 Angie is also a trustee of a Peterborough-based charity supporting adults with learning disabilities.
 Angie also has a passion for the importance of education to health and wellbeing.